 There are a wide variety of exterior doors in a range of prices.
 The most common material for a front door is wood, but fiberglass and steel are alternatives.
 Exterior doors come in many decorative options, such as glass panes, that can increase price.
 Consider screen doors or storm doors as well when budgeting your costs.
 Having one in addition to your front door can reduce energy costs and increase the longevity of the door.

 Doors in the rear of the home can vary greatly.
 Sliding glass doors with a screen is common, although this setup can be rather costly.
 If a regular door frame is in place, a generic outdoor door can be used to cut costs.
+If it's damaged, you need to repair the door frame.
 There are other factors to consider such as the addition of screen or storm doors.
 A locksmith may be needed as well.
 The costs of paying more than one contractor can change the price by hundreds of dollars.

 Get free estimates from local door contractors